lilgangus/adbLibrary/README.md

 ## Functions

-This section outlines the available functions in the ADB library.
+This section outlines the available functions to call on a device instance.

 # `getADBDevices()`